A new way to make maps with OpenStreetMap

 - Satellite: A cloudless Landsat or Sentinel-2 imagery layer is a great match for canvas-rendered, custom map labels.

 I want to end by clarifying that Protomaps is a self-funded, single-person product, executing on a distinct vision of what web cartography can be.
-If your company or project has a mapping challenge I might help you solve, schedule a short 30-minute call with me, email me at brandon@protomaps.com or find me on Twitter (DMs open), and I’ll of course be publishing on GitHub.
-If you also happen to be in Taipei, I’ll buy you a coffee.
+If your company or project has a mapping challenge I might help you solve, email me at brandon@protomaps.com or find me on Bluesky and Mastodon, and I’ll of course be publishing on GitHub.

 You’ll see more on this blog soon!